Farama-Foundation/PettingZoo/docs/classic.md

 rook respectively.
 Other pawn moves or captures from the seventh rank are promoted to a queen.

-We instead have a 8×8×73 = 4672 discrete space, that otherwise functions identically to this.
+We instead flatten this into 8×8×73 = 4672 discrete action space.

 ### Dou Dizhu